He Told Me To Stop!

 This is why we read biographies of successful people when we need inspiration.
 If you hang around lions, you learn their ways, and if you hang around sheep, you learn their ways.

-One surefire way to meet more positive, inspiring, and motivated people is our Private Facebook Group ~ ‘Success Mentors Academy‘, where you’ll be surrounded by other like minded, success oriented people like yourself.
+One surefire way to meet more positive, inspiring, and motivated people is our Private Facebook Group, where you’ll be surrounded by other like-minded, success-oriented people like yourself.
 Were we encourage all members to become mentors to each other, connecting and sharing success tips, wisdom and breakthroughs!.

-3. Stop The Sugar, Alcohol & Sedentary Lifestyle
+3. Stop The Junk, Alcohol & Sedentary Lifestyle

 The Older You Get, The Harder It Becomes To Lose The Weight Because By Then, Your Body And Fat Have Become Very Good Friends